Jayfeather1024/previous-homepage/index.md

 ## Jiongxiao Wang

 ### About
+I'm a PhD student at School of Computing and Augmented Intelligence, Arizona State University, where I’m fortunately advised by Professor Chaowei Xiao.
+I’m broadly interested in machine learning and generative models, especially security related.

+### Previous
-I'm a senior undergraduate at School of Mathematical Sciences, Fudan University.
-Now, I'm also a Research Assistant at Computer Science Department, The Chinese University of Hong Kong.
+I got my bachelor degree at School of Mathematical Sciences, Fudan University in June 2022.
+I also worked as a research assistant at Department of Computer Science and Engineering, The Chinese University of Hong Kong supervised by Prof. James Cheng and Prof. Bo Han.

-### Research Interests
-Robustness of Naural Network

-Natural Language Processing

-Clustering

-### Research Experience
+### Publications
-1. Adversarial Attack and Defense

-2. Nonnegative Matrix Factorization model for multi-view biclustering and its applications on mental disorders
+Fast and Reliable Evaluation of Adversarial Robustness with Minimum-Margin Attack.
+Ruize Gao, Jiongxiao Wang, Kaiwen Zhou, Feng Liu, Binghui Xie, Gang Niu, Bo Han, James Cheng.
+Proceedings of the 39th International Conference on Machine Learning, PMLR 162:7144-7163, 2022.